ibaaj/Paris-Dashboard/README.md

+### update

+2017 : Now, the RATP Group is letting everyone access their realtime API : I will release a proper code and tutorial for this project ASAP.

 #Paris Dashboard ⚡️

 🌀 Display the Paris Metro schedules 🚉 and the number of Velibs 🚲  (bicycle-system) available just near my home 😌.